andrewbayles/testcluster/README.md

 # https://voxyheroku.herokuapp.com/

+TO-DO

+Add image uploading capability from local file to new cart page.

 Steps to initialize the project working environment:

 1. Link the project's Git repo to the project's Heroku server.
 DONE